canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

       $ sudo add-apt-repository ppa:maas/stable

-   Currently (January, 2016), Ubuntu 14.04 installs MAAS 1.7 by default.
+   Currently (February, 2016), Ubuntu 14.04 installs MAAS 1.7 by default.
-   This PPA holds version 1.9 of MAAS, which is the recommended version for certification testing, although MAAS 1.7 and 1.8 are also acceptable.
-This document describes MAAS 1.9, so if you skip this step, some details will differ.
+   This PPA holds version 1.9 of MAAS, which is the recommended version for certification testing.
+(MAAS 1.7 and 1.8 are also acceptable.)
+In the long term, MAAS 1.10 and later will be used with Ubuntu 16.04, but as noted earlier, Ubuntu 14.04 is the preferred version leading up to, and slightly past, the release of Ubuntu 16.04.

 #.
 Several scripts and configuration files, some of which are quite
    lengthy, are available in the ``maas-cert-server`` package in the